unisdr/VC-API-Documentation/drupal-api-integration.md

 Staging URL: https://program.unisdr.org/sso-unisdr-development/

+## Regions and Countries

+To be discuss with Diego and Chris

 ## Official Sendai Framework and National Platform focal point

 This endpoint will retrieve the Official Sendai Framework and National Platform focal point managed through our intranet.
 Resultset is cached for 60 minutes.